nmshd/documentation/_docs_explore/42-transport-layer.md

 Relationships are agreements between two identities.
 Thus, to change a relationship both parties have to accept on the new "terms".
 This is done by requesting a change which the other party can accept or reject.
 The requestor could also revoke a requested change, as long as the other party did not react to the change yet.

-The very first agreement between both parties is to actually create the relationship, the "relationship creation change".
-It was also called "relationship request" in the past.
+The very first agreement between both parties is to actually create the relationship, the "relationship request".
+Technically, the term "relationship creation change request" would be more correct but is seldomly used in the documentation because of readability.

 ### Relationship Creation Change Requests

-The relationship creation change requests - next to the required technical information - usually contain:
+The relationship request - next to the required technical information - usually contains:

 -   Requested information from the requestor
     -   Required/optional attributes